Antonyeaster/blackjack/README.md

 ## Bug and Fixes

 1. I had a bug that caused the game to produce an error once the calculation process was being called.
-The error message was "Unexpected indent" and I was given a line number for the error.
+The error message was "Unexpected indent" and I was given a line number forthe error.

-Solution - The line number I was given by the error was actually the line below where the error was actually being cause.
+Solution - The line number I was given by the error was actually the line below where the error was actually being caused.
 I had previously removed an "if" statement but not the "if" part.
 I wasn't giving the "if" statement anything to do, causing an indentation error on the line below.

 2. After making a "while loop" for the quit game option, I caused an infinite loop.

 Solution - I had set the "no" option for quitting the game to "continue" instead of "break", causing the loop to keep running over and over.

 3. I had the game running, but it wasn't running correctly.
 When the game was over and the winner was being checked.
 The game would produce inconsistent results, with the house being the winner when it shouldn't have been.

 Solution - In the who wins function, I had used the "get hand value" function with the player hand and house hand variables.
 This should have been calling the "Total" function with the hand variables.
 Once fixed, the game ran smoothly as intended.